What Is Apple Universal Control and How to Use It - Qiling

 Step 3.
 If using macOS Ventura or later, click "Advanced" at the bottom of Settings.

 Step 4.
-Choose the "Allow your pointer and keyboard to move between any nearby Mac or iPad" option and turn it on.
+To enable the feature of allowing your pointer and keyboard to move between any nearby Mac or iPad, select the "Allow your pointer and keyboard to move between any nearby Mac or iPad" option and toggle it on.

 Allow your pointer